WagnerDaniell/CRUD-with-SQL-Database/README.md

-# CRUD with SQL Database
+# CRUD with PostgreSQL

-A simple API that performs CRUD operations (Create, Read, Update, Delete) on a local SQL database.
-The project leverages **migrations** to manage the database structure, ensuring organization and scalability.
+This project is a simple API that performs CRUD operations (Create, Read, Update, Delete) using a PostgreSQL database.
+The API structure is designed to be organized and scalable, leveraging migrations to efficiently manage the database schema.

 ## Features
 - Complete CRUD operations.
 - Integration with a local SQL database.
 - Efficient database schema management using migrations.
 - Clear and straightforward structure, ideal for learning and early-stage development.